shazow/shazow.net/content/posts/open-social-2025/index.md

    The default onboarding with a `*.bsky.social` identity is controlled by Bluesky and can be taken away, but the protocol facilitates using my own domain for my identity, so I can be `shazow.net` instead of `shazow.bsky.socialf` and that can't be taken away by Bluesky **BUT** it can be taken away by ICANN and my registrar.

-   Note that this namespace is mostly cosmetic, the actual protocol interactions are mapped to a long-lived public key (a [DID, managed by the PLC](https://docs.bsky.app/docs/advanced-guides/resolving-identities) and the "human readable" identity is simply an alias to it which can be changed without losing the interaction integrity.
+   Note that this namespace is mostly cosmetic, the actual protocol interactions are mapped to a long-lived public key (a [DID, managed by the PLC](https://docs.bsky.app/docs/advanced-guides/resolving-identities)) and the "human readable" identity is simply an alias to it which can be changed without losing the interaction integrity.
+This mapping is currently stored in a verifiable but centralized database ([PLC Directory](https://plc.directory/)) which can misbehave by preventing updates and limit access to the ledger logs.[^5]

    Overall, if my handle is taken away, then someone else will show up as me on Bluesky and I will need to register another handle, but I will not lose any of my social graph.
+If the PLC Directory disappears, I could lose my ability to write to my account.

 2. **Can my audience be taken away?**